 Types of roof trusses to consider when self-building

-If you are installing solar panels, you may also want to allow space for a storage battery.
+If you’re planning on installing solar panels, you may also want to allow space for a storage battery.

 A prefabricated attic truss will: